nicobambach/GATES/README.md

 # GATES: GATK Automated Tool for Exome Sequencing

-GATES is a lightweight, fully automated pipeline for single-sample somatic whole exome sequencing (WES) analysis.
-It implements both the GATK data pre-processing and somatic short variant discovery best practices workflow with two simple commands.
+GATES is a lightweight, fully automated pipeline for single-sample somatic whole-exome sequencing (WES) analysis.
+It implements GATK Best Practices for data preprocessing and somatic short-variant discovery with two simple commands.
 Built for wet-lab scientists with limited computational resources, GATES runs end-to-end on a standard laptop so basic WES analysis is simple, reproducible, and accessible to everyone.

 ## Pipeline Overview